 Program philosophy

-At Gardening at USask, we are constantly seeking to provide you the best, most up-to-date, locally applicable information.
+At Gardening at USask, we constantly seek to provide you the best, most up-to-date, locally applicable information.
 This means we will change our recommendations as we refine our scientific understanding or new information emerges.
 Our classes are continually updated to ensure you get the best advice we can offer.

 Our program's "best practice" recommendations and course development are based on the following values: